-Tuesday’s ‘Bold And The Beautiful’ Spoilers: Ridge Shatters Carter With News About Zoe
+Tuesday's 'Bold And The Beautiful' Spoilers: Ridge Shatters Carter With News About Zoe

 According to SheKnows Soaps, Carter's happiness will be short-lived.
 Ridge cuts to the chase with devastating news.
 As seen in the below clip, he tells the lawyer that he doesn't know his fiancée as well as he believes.

-Carter will be shocked because he trusted both his fiancée and designer friend.
-But, then he will also recall that Paris tried to tell him something about her sister.
+Carter will be shocked because he trusted both his fiancée and his friend.
+But then he will recall that Paris tried to tell him something about her sister.
 He had shut down the social worker because he did not want to hear anything negative about Zoe.
 Now, he will wonder if Paris had been trying to warn him that Zoe could be playing him.

-The Bold and the Beautifuldaily spoilers indicate that Carter will come face-to-face with the woman he loves.
+The Bold and the Beautiful daily spoilers indicate that Carter will come face-to-face with the woman he loves.
 He hurls accusations at her and demands the truth.
 Of course, she needs to confess because Ridge witnessed her infidelity.
-Yet, the model will also beg her boyfriend for another chance.
-She tells him that she wants to marry him and spend the rest of her life with him.
-But, will Carter forgive her for crossing the line?
+Yet the model will also beg her fiancé for another chance.
+She tells him she wants to marry him and spend the rest of her life with him.
+Will Carter forgive her for crossing the line?